On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Convex bodies in Behrend position and the o -symmetric reverse isodiametric inequality

 A convex body $K\in\K^n$ is in \emph{L\"owner position} if $\B^n_2$ is a minimum volume ellipsoid containing~$K$.
 For background information, references, and a discussion of the history regarding the L\"owner (and John) position we refer the reader to the survey article by Henk~\cite{henk2012loewnerjohn}.

-It is well-known that for every $K\in\K^n$, there exists an $A \in \GL_n(\R)$ and a translation $t \in \R^n$ such that $AK + t$ is in L\"owner position, and that the minimal volume ellipsoid containing $K$ is unique.
+It is well-known that for every $K\in\K^n$, there exists an $A \in \GL_n(\R)$ and a translation $t \in \R^n$ such that $AK + t$ is in L\"owner position, and that the minimal volume ellipsoid containing $K$, called the \emph{L\"owner ellipsoid} of~$K$, is unique (cf.~\cite{artstein2015asymptotic,henk2012loewnerjohn}).
 Moreover, the L\"owner position of a convex body is characterized by the existence of contact points that decompose the $n\times n$ identity matrix~$\I_n$.
 More precisely,

 \begin{theorem}[cf.~{\cite[Ch.~11]{gruber2007convex}}] Let $K\in\K^n$ be such that $K\subseteq\B^n_2$.
 The following are equivalent: \begin{enumerate}[(i)] \item $K$ is in L\"owner position. \item There exists an $m \geq n$, contact points $u_1,\ldots,u_m \in \bd(K)\cap\bS^{n-1}$, and scalars $\lambda_1,\ldots,\lambda_m\geq 0$ such that